CartoDB/documentation/app/content/faqs/categories/carto-accounts.md

 ---

 ##### Where can I see my current quotas and usage?
 To understand the current plan limits (quotas) and how far are you from reaching them, there's a section located in Workspace > Settings > Subscription > Quotas where you can check all this information at any time.
-Check [Understanding your Organization Quotas](/carto-user-manual/settings/understanding-your-organization-settings/) for examples and
+Check [Understanding your Organization Quotas](/carto-user-manual/settings/understanding-your-organization-settings/) for examples and more information.

 ---